Developer Experience#

 Wrong#

-Widgets should not be used as parameters since all instances of the class will share the widget class:
+Widgets should not be used as if they were Parameters, because then all instances of your new class will share a single set of instantiated widgets, confusing everyone:

 class ExampleApp(pn.viewable.Viewer):